The Fast Break – Victoria

 World cloudiness anomalies

 Cloud at the junction of the Date Line is less than normal, which is more like a La Niña.
-Normally greater cloud would exist north of Australia and this is not apparent.
-Over in the central Indian Ocean a large region of greater cloud exists due to the warmer water under that area.
+A buildup of cloud to the north of Australia is not apparent but would be more common in La Niña.
+In the eastern Indian Ocean an ‘eye’ of greater cloud exists south of the Equator, looking negative IOD like, but this is possibly linked to the position of the MJO.

 Source: Bureau of Meteorology.